M

 • Perhaps the biggest benefit of all is that an MA TESOL online costs much less than an on-campus program.

-However, you’ll need to consider if online learning is right for you.
+However, you will need to consider whether online learning is right for you.
 Some people love it, while others thrive with in-person interaction.
-While cost and convenience are definitely enormous factors to consider, your learning style is important as well since you’ll want to get the most out of whichever program you choose.
+Cost and convenience are definitely enormous factors to consider, but your learning style is important as well, since you will want to get the most out of whichever program you choose.

 What are some tips for choosing a Master’s in TESOL program?

-The best thing you could possibly do when choosing a program for getting an MA in TESOL is to spend as much time as possible researching and comparing programs.
+The best thing you can do when choosing a program for getting an MA in TESOL is to spend as much time as possible researching and comparing programs.

 • Make a list of each option’s cost.

-• Consider how long each program lasts (one year? two?) and whether or not the dates fit with your schedule.
+• Consider how long each program lasts, whether one year or two, and whether the dates fit with your schedule.

 To get started, compare programs at Bridge MA Pathway Partner universities, which accept the Bridge IDELTOnline TEFL/TESOL course as credit toward their graduate certificates, master’s degree programs, and even doctorates.